Categories

 Uh, let me think.
 A combination of behaviors and characteristics and traits that we possess due to nature and nurture.
 Elements of negative behaviors.
 Grow up with or see one day, leading to care for others. —36; Female; I am independent.
 Professional career as an independent arts maker but also identified with lots of other things as well not related with art.
 Jewish.
 Family.
 Faith.
 Doing good deeds.
 Mitzvot, in Hebrew means “commandment.”
 Like the “10 commandments” everyone knows, but many more than that.

 They’re stupid.
 Human nature seems, some destroy everything, like nature.
-Most people, like oil, minerals, they destroy the planet just to get to it.
+Most people like oil, minerals, they destroy the planet just to get to it.
 Money, all about the money.
 Not care about the planet, animals.
 Human nature goes back to money, how much money can I make.
 Not even about family anymore.
 Not care about my children, my neighbor.
 Instead of destroying things, help preserve things.
 Human nature did to the buffalo, almost wiped out.
 Animal species destroyed by human nature.
 Look what they did to Indians, Palestinians.
 Germany did to the Jews.
 Human nature kills things.
 Sad. —59; Male; Myself?
 Oh, would say down to earth.
 Care a lot about things.
 Care a lot about people, just get frustrated with them.
 Care about the environment, not destroy things.
 Treat people nice until they treat me bad.
 I don’t care about race, gender, religion.
 I’ll treat everyone the same.
 Think I’m a good person because of that.
 A lot of people hate rich people.
 I don’t hate them.
 Glad their making money.
 Just where they destroy or ruin people to advance their money and destroy the person.
 Stupid.
 Having money, owners and executives, millions of dollars.
 They lay person off because downsizing.
 Why have all that money?
 Just to say all the money I have.
 Destroy lives.

 That’s a hard question.
 I don’t know.
-I think human nature is partially from, what do you call, nurture and environment.
+I think human nature is partially from, what do you call, nature and environment.
 Have a lot of genetic stuff, but more environment.
 More about parenting.
 How raised, and support.
-You think if happy environment and interact with nice people, then you’re kind.
+You think, if happy environment and interact with nice people, then you’re kind.
 Sometimes one bad experience can scar for life.
 It’s bad today.
 Lucky grew up when we did. —61; Female; Describe myself?
 I like my career.
 Late bloomer.
 Not find out what to do until 50s.
 Struggled a lot to get where I am.
 Happy where I got.
 Not feel like an overcomer.
 I should have figured it out sooner.

 GLOSSARY